 When the vet told me that my chihuahua Biscuit had hip dysplasia, I genuinely thought she was talking about the wrong dog.
 Hip dysplasia is a big dog problem, right?
 Something that happens to German Shepherds and Golden Retrievers and breeds that weigh ten times what Biscuit does.
 But there we were, looking at X-rays that showed exactly what she had described, and I was learning in real time that small dogs are not immune to this condition.
-This chihuahua hip dysplasia guide covers everything you need to know.
+If you’re reading about chihuahua hip dysplasia, you’re in the right place.

 Biscuit had been doing this thing where he would hop with both back legs together when he ran, like a little rabbit.
 I thought it was cute.
 I thought it was just his personality, the way he moved, one of those quirky things that make your dog your dog.
 Turns out it was a symptom, and I had been watching it happen for months without recognizing it.